How to License a Trademark in India?

 Rights of the registered user/ licensee:

-• A registered user/ licensee does not have a right of assignment or any transmissible right with respect to the trademark.
+- A registered user/ licensee does not have a right of assignment with respect to the trademark.

 The unregistered trademark user, however, has no right to institute any proceeding for infringement.
 It is advisable for the licensee to cite the proprietor of the trademark as co-defendant in any such proceedings.
 If the proprietor is added as a co-defendant by the registered user, he shall not be liable for any costs, unless he appears and takes part in the proceedings.